gigifokchiman/implement-ml-p/infrastructure/docs/NEW-ENGINEER-RUNBOOK.md

 # Deploy the main ML platform cluster with comprehensive setup
 make deploy-tf-local

-# If you have tf provider issues
+# If you want to clean up the existing infrastructure
-make init-tf-local && make deploy-tf-local
+make clean-local && make deploy-tf-local

 # This creates:
 # ✅ Single Kind cluster (ml-platform-local)